enasequence/gff3tools/docs/0003_validation_engine.md

 3.  **Annotation Completion Notification:** When a reader/converter detects the completion of an annotation (e.g., upon encountering a delimiter or a change in sequence accession), it calls `ValidationEngine.validateAnnotation()`.
 This triggers annotation-level validations across all registered `AnnotationValidation` instances.
 4.  **Error Handling:** All `ValidationException` instances generated by individual `Validation` implementations are passed to `RuleSeverityState.handleValidationException()`, ensuring consistent logging, warning, or error throwing based on configured severities.

-**Integration with Existing System:**
-The `ValidationEngine` will become the central point of contact for validation within various readers/converters.
-This decouples the reader/converter's responsibility of parsing from the responsibility of validating, making both components cleaner and more focused.
-It leverages the existing `ValidationRule` and `RuleSeverityState` enums and classes, ensuring continuity with the established error handling framework.

-# Detailed Design & Implementation

-The core of the Validation Engine will revolve around the `ValidationEngine` class and the `Validation` interfaces.

-**Key Classes and Interfaces:**

-1.  **`uk.ac.ebi.embl.converter.validation.ValidationEngine.java` (Existing Class):**
-    *   **Purpose:** Orchestrates the execution of multiple `Validation` instances, specifically `FeatureValidation` and `AnnotationValidation`.
-It acts as the public API for triggering validations from readers/converters.
-    *   **Fields:**
-        *   `private final List<Validation> validations;`: A list to hold all registered `Validation` implementations.
-This allows for easy iteration and extension.
-    *   **Constructor:**
-        *   `public ValidationEngine()`: Initializes the `validations` list.
-    *   **Methods:**
-        *   `public void registerValidation(Validation validation)`: Adds a `Validation` instance to the list of validations to be executed.
-This allows for modular registration of specific validation rules.
-        *   `public void validateFeature(T feature)`: Iterates through all registered `Validation` instances.
-If a validation implements `FeatureValidation<T>`, its `validateFeature(feature)` method is called.
-This method will catch any `ValidationException` thrown by individual validations and re-throw them if their severity is `ERROR`.
-        *   `public void validateAnnotation(A annotation)`: Similar to `validateFeature`, but calls `validateAnnotation(annotation)` on registered `AnnotationValidation<A>` instances.
-Validations do not explicitly clear state through the engine.

-2.  **`uk.ac.ebi.embl.converter.validation.Validation.java` (Existing Interface):**
-    *   **Purpose:** A marker interface for all validation types.

-3.  **`uk.ac.ebi.embl.converter.validation.FeatureValidation.java` (New Interface):**
-    *   **Purpose:** Defines the contract for any class that provides feature-specific validation logic.
-This promotes a standardized approach to creating new feature validations.
-    *   **Methods:**
-        *   `void validateFeature(T feature) throws ValidationException;`: Implementations will contain logic to validate an individual `T` (e.g., `GFF3Feature`, `EmblFeature`).
-This method should throw a `ValidationException` if a rule is violated, which will then be handled by `RuleSeverityState`.

-4.  **`uk.ac.ebi.embl.converter.validation.AnnotationValidation.java` (New Interface):**
-    *   **Purpose:** Defines the contract for any class that provides annotation-specific validation logic.
-This promotes a standardized approach to creating new annotation validations.
-    *   **Methods:**
-        *   `void validateAnnotation(T annotation) throws ValidationException;`: Implementations will contain logic to validate an entire `T` (e.g., `GFF3Annotation`, `EmblEntry`).
-This is where validations requiring a complete annotation context will be performed.

-5.  **Concrete `Validation` Implementations (e.g., `uk.ac.ebi.embl.converter.validation.impl.FeatureIdValidation.java`):**
-    *   **Purpose:** Each class will encapsulate the logic for one or more closely related validation rules.
-    *   **Implementation Details:**
-        *   Will implement `FeatureValidation<T>` or `AnnotationValidation<A>`.
-        *   Will use `RuleSeverityState.getSeverity(ValidationRule.YOUR_RULE)`.
-        *   Will use `RuleSeverityState.handleValidationException(new ValidationException(ValidationRule.YOUR_RULE))` when a validation fails.
-        *   May maintain internal data structures (e.g., `Set<String>`) to accumulate information across features within an annotation for deferred validation.

 **Data Structures:**
 - The `ValidationEngine` will use a `java.util.List` to store `Validation` instances.
 This provides a simple and ordered way to iterate through validations.
 - Individual `Validation` implementations may use various data structures (e.g., `HashMap`, `HashSet`) to efficiently store and retrieve state required for their specific validation logic.

 **Error Handling:**
-- The `ValidationEngine` itself will not directly handle the severity of `ValidationException`.
-Instead, it will rely on the existing `RuleSeverityState.handleValidationException()` method within each `Validation` implementation.
-This ensures that the centralized severity configuration (`default-rule-severities.properties`, CLI overrides) is consistently applied.
+- The `ValidationEngine` handles the severity of `ValidationException` through the `handleValidationException` method and ensures that the centralized severity configuration (`default-rule-severities.properties`, CLI overrides) is consistently applied to all exceptions.
-- Any `ValidationException` re-thrown by `RuleSeverityState.handleValidationException()` (when severity is `ERROR`) will propagate up from the `ValidationEngine` to the calling reader/converter, potentially halting processing as per the existing error handling mechanism.
+- Any `ValidationException` re-thrown by (when severity is `ERROR`) will propagate up from the `ValidationEngine` to the calling reader/converter, potentially halting processing as per the existing error handling mechanism.

 **Addressing Motivation & Rationale:**
 - **Centralizing Validation Execution:** The `ValidationEngine` provides a single point of entry for validation, making readers/converters cleaner and more focused on parsing.